renecannao/mysql-cluster-tutorial/doc/09-upgrade-with-zero-downtime.rst

 Binaries can be downloaded from `MySQL website <http://dev.mysql.com/downloads/cluster/>`_ or `MySQL Archives <http://downloads.mysql.com/archives.php>`_ .

-For convenient, binaries are present in the USB stick and are the generic Linux version for 32 bits system.
+For convenience, binaries are present in the USB drive and are the generic Linux version for 32 bits system.

 Unpack the tarball into each guest node and prepare the datadir::